jlettvin/Greased-Grep/README.md

 but code simplification merits this choice.

 ### TODO
+* TODO fix that the final arg is a directory, otherwise synopsis.
 * TODO handle canonicalization problem.
 * TODO find bug for when m_table is not reserved